xportas/xportas/README.md

 ## ⚡ Fun fact

 - I love playing 🏀basketball and ♟️chess in my free time.
-- 🔭 If I'm not surfing the internet, I'm probably camping in the mountains for a night of stargazing.
+- If I'm not surfing the internet, I'm probably camping in the mountains for a night of stargazing 🔭